-In this case, officers consider that the principle of the development of the use proposed within the existing and proposed building within the site would be acceptable and the development would deliver economic and social sustainability directly through the construction of the development and the uses proposed therein; and indirectly through the occupation of the building.
+In this case, officers consider that the principle of the development of the use proposed within the existing and proposed buildings within the site would be acceptable and the development would deliver economic and social sustainability directly through the construction of the development and the uses proposed therein; and indirectly through the occupation of the buildings.
 Moreover, the provision of additional purpose-built student bed spaces available in a location relatively close to both universities in the city should hopefully reduce the dependency further upon houses in multiple occupation, which would in turn also improve environmental sustainability.

-It is clear from the main body of the report that the proposed building would have some impacts upon amenities of the occupants of the Taste of Marrakesh, however, there are proposals to demolish that building and erect a further new purpose-built student accommodation building on the site.
-As such, it would not be reasonable to preserve the site in aspic or unnecessarily restrict development, as both matters are important in the context of the social or environmental sustainability of the development.
-As such, with suitable schemes to deal with drainage, archaeology, contamination, noise, air quality and site lighting, the development would be environmentally sustainable.
+It is clear from the main body of the report that the proposed building would have some impacts upon amenities of the occupants of One the Brayford but these are not considered to be so harmful to warrant refusal of the application or to unnecessarily restrict development.
+As such, at the time of writing this report, with suitable schemes to deal with drainage, contamination, noise, air quality, site lighting and particularly archaeology, the development would be environmentally sustainable.

-In this instance, in light of all of the above, officers would advise Members that the planning balance should fall firmly in favour of the proposals as long term enhancement would be brought to the conservation area, as well as potential stimulus to the wider enhancement of historic townscape.
-This is particularly important given that Newland is a key entry point into the heart of the city.
+In this instance, in light of all of the above, officers would advise Members that the planning balance should fall in favour of the proposals as long term enhancement would be brought to the conservation area, as well as potential stimulus to the wider enhancement of historic townscape.
+This is particularly important given that Newland and Carholme Road are key routes into the heart of the city.